JackHP/Jekyll-test/README.md

-## A website for me to showcase some of my work built with Jekyll
+## A website for me to showcase some of my work

+Built with Jekyll & Minimal Mistakes